World Taekwondo: Nnaji on the cusp of history

 “We’ve seen that sports is played both in the Boardroom as well as outside.
 I am a Nigerian”, he said but was quick to talk of the challenges.

 “I need support from Nigeria.
 I’ve what it takes and have connections but I need total support from my country.
-Once your country is solidly behind you, you’re certain to get to the Promised Land”, he said, begging the Sports Minister to extend his support for him.
+Once your country is solidly behind you, you’re certain to get to the Promised Land”, he said begging Sports Minister to extend his support to him.

-The versatile Sports Administrator, Nnaji, is equally gunning for re-election as Vice President of the continental body, Africa Taekwondo Union on October 10 at the same venue in China.
+The versatile Sports Admnistrator, Nnaji, is equally gunning for re-election as Vice President of the continental body, Africa Taekwondo Union on October 10 at the same venue in China.

 Already, Nigeria Taekwondo Federation officials have been pulling all the strings for him to get re-elected while he asks for good spirited Nigerians to show love to him as to be able to meet up with his electioneering campaigns for the good of Nigerian Taekwondo.